Sunderland Central: Boundaries

 The City of Sunderland wards of Barnes, Fulwell, Hendon, Millfield, Pallion, Ryhope, St Michael's, St Peter's and Southwick.

 Sunderland Central was created for the 2010 general election when the Boundary Commission reduced the number of seats in Tyne and Wear from 13 to 12, with the constituencies in the City of Sunderland, in particular, being reorganised.
 The constituency was formed primarily from the abolished Sunderland North seat, together with parts of the abolished constituencies of Sunderland South (Hendon and St Michael's wards) and Houghton and Washington East (Ryhope ward).

 The reorganisation also created the Houghton and Sunderland South and Washington and Sunderland West constituencies.

+The 2023 Periodic Review of Westminster constituencies left the boundaries unchanged.

 Political history

 Sunderland Central is a slightly more marginal seat than its predecessors with a swing of 12.8% from Labour to the Conservatives required for the latter party to win the seat in 2010.
 This is because it brings together virtually all of the areas of historical Conservative strength, such as Fulwell and St Michaels, into one seat.